project8/scarab/documentation/authentication.rst

     > run_my_app --pword-file=in_login.txt

-Override value
+Value override
 --------------

-Items can be set directly using the override value, which will override all other sources of data.
+Items can be set directly using the value override, which will override all other sources of data.
-The use of the override value is optional, at the discretion of the application.
+The use of the value override is optional, at the discretion of the application.
-An application could, for instance, give the user the opportunity to specify an override value on the command line or in a configuration file at runtime.
+An application could, for instance, give the user the opportunity to specify a value on the command line or in a configuration file at runtime.
 Use this feature carefully for "secrets" information, as it can result in leaking information into a CL history, for instance, or other collections of plain-text information.